HarshaEadara/Clustering-and-Churn-predition-of-Telco-Customer-Churn-Data-with-Machine-Learning/README.md

    ```bash
    jupyter notebook Clustering_and_Churn_predition_of_Telco_Customer_Churn_Data_with_Machine_Learning.ipynb
    ```
-5. Ensure the dataset `WA_Fn-UseC_-Telco-Customer-Churn.csv` is available in the project directory.
+5. Ensure the dataset `WA_Fn-UseC_-Telco-Customer-Churn.csv` is available in the `data` folder in the project directory.
 6. Run the cells sequentially to execute the analysis.

 ## Contributing